woa-raphael/woa-raphael/guide/install-1.md

 End?
 [122GB]?
 32GB
 ```
 Note: 122GB is parted telling us the maximum end value we can select.
+> If it asks you if you are okay with data loss, type yes and hit enter

 ##### Checking free space
 ```cmd